Prakash-TechUltra/documentation/content/applications/services/helpdesk/overview/help_center.rst

 When a :guilabel:`Ticket` is selected, Odoo reveals that ticket's detail form.

-Click the :guilabel:`Knowledge (book)` icon, located above the chatter to open a search window.
+Click the :guilabel:`Knowledge (bookmark)` icon, located above the chatter to open a search window.

 .. image:: help_center/help-center-knowledge-search.png
    :align: center